tmetodie/Programming101-Python-2016/week05/README.md

     pass
 ```

 #### Think what will happen if a flight is declined???
-What will happen with the passenger?
+What will happen with the passengers?